go-gorp/gorp/README.md

 err := dbmap.SelectOne(&val, "select * from foo where id = :id",
    map[string]interface{} { "id": 30})
 ```

+Additionally, when using Postgres as your database, you should utilize `$1` instead
+of `?` placeholders as utilizing `?` placeholders when querying Postgres will result
+in `pq: operator does not exist` errors.

 ### time.Time and time zones